-With the first gene therapy for blindness in the market, the door has been opened for a new wave of gene therapy treatments with the potential to cure genetic blindness.
+Since the approval of the first gene therapy for blindness, there has been a wave of companies developing gene therapy treatments with the potential to cure different forms of genetic blindness.

-Although its price has caused controversy, Luxturna has set a precedent for many other gene therapies in development that are aimed at fixing the many different genetic mutations that can result in blindness.
-Interestingly, France seems to be the hub where most of these efforts are taking place.
+Although its exorbitant price has caused controversy, the success of Luxturna has set a precedent for many other gene therapies in development that are aimed at fixing the many other genetic mutations that cause blindness, with multiple approaches being put forward.

 How gene therapy for blindness works

-Gene therapy provides a functional copy of a gene that is missing or mutated.
+Gene therapy consists of providing the patient with a functional copy of a gene that is missing or mutated.
 In the case of Luxturna, a copy of the RPE65 gene is delivered to the patient’s eye using a viral vector.
-The virus is modified to eliminate its capacity for infection while allowing the translation of the DNA it carries into a functional protein.
+The virus is modified to eliminate its capacity for infection and introduce a functional gene that can be used by the patient’s cells to generate a functional protein.

 Gene therapy is particularly suited to treat the eye.
-First of all, the eye is an immune-privileged area of the body where the immune system cannot detect and react against the viral DNA used for delivery.
+First of all, the eye is an immune-privileged area of the body where the immune system has restricted access.
+This prevents immune reactions against the viral vector used to deliver the treatment.
 In addition, the cells of the retina can keep this DNA functioning for longer than other cells in the body.
+This means that a single dose injected into each eye can be enough to restore sight in the long term.

-“These cells don’t renew or mutate, and therefore should conserve DNA expression all their lifetime,” says Bernard Gilly, CEO of GenSight.
+“These cells don’t renew or mutate, and therefore should conserve DNA expression all their lifetime,” said Bernard Gilly, CEO of the French company GenSight.
 “A study on neurons in monkeys showed up to eight years of expression of the protein.”

 Treating different forms of blindness

-Following Luxturna, many biotech companies are advancing their own technology to fix different mutations causing blindness.
-One of the most advanced so far is GenSight.
-This Parisian company aims to restore sight in patients with Leber hereditary optic neuropathy, a rare disease that causes irreversible vision loss.
+Following Luxturna, many biotech companies are advancing a variety of technologies to fix different mutations causing blindness.
+One of the most advanced is the Parisian GenSight, which is currently awaiting a decision from the EMA on a gene therapy for Leber hereditary optic neuropathy, a rare disease that causes irreversible vision loss.

-Another Parisian biotech called Eyevensys is seeking to remove the use of viruses in gene therapy for the eye.
-Eyevensys inserts the DNA directly into the ciliary muscle — a tiny muscle that surrounds the iris and adjusts the focus.
-This can be done through a minimally-invasive procedure that lasts less than 2 minutes, according to the company.
+Among them, Eyevensys is developing an alternative method to traditional gene therapy that removes the use of viral vectors to deliver the gene therapy to the eye.
+The company’s technology consists of inserting the DNA directly into the ciliary muscle — a tiny muscle that surrounds the iris and adjusts the focus.
+This can be done through a minimally-invasive procedure that lasts less than two minutes, according to the company.

 Is gene therapy for everybody?

-Although the progress made by gene therapy is astounding, one of its limitations is that each treatment can only fix a single gene.
-That significantly reduces the number of people that can benefit from a gene therapy when considering diseases like retinitis pigmentosa, which can be caused by mutations in 60 different genes.
+Despite the great potential of gene therapy, one of its limitations is that each treatment can only fix a single gene.
+That significantly reduces the number of people that can benefit from each gene therapy when considering diseases like retinitis pigmentosa, which can be caused by mutations in 60 different genes.

 Developing a gene therapy is expensive, making it unfeasible to develop one for each mutation, especially for extremely rare mutations.
 To overcome this challenge, some companies are designing new approaches to make a single therapy suitable for everyone.

-That is the goal of GenSight.
-The company is developing a treatment that combines gene therapy with a wearable device to potentially treat all types of retinitis pigmentosa.
-As CEO Bernard Gilly explained, the gene therapy is used to introduce a light-sensitive protein within neurons in the optic nerve.
-A pair of goggles then “helps redirect and concentrate the light toward the modified cells, which will then convert it into a signal for the brain.”
-A phase I/II trial with this technology has started in the UK.
+In the case of GenSight, the company is developing a treatment that combines gene therapy with a wearable device to potentially treat all types of retinitis pigmentosa.
+The gene therapy is used to introduce a light-sensitive protein within neurons in the optic nerve.
+A pair of goggles then “helps redirect and concentrate the light toward the modified cells, which will then convert it into a signal for the brain,” said Gilly.
+A phase I/II trial is currently testing this technology.

 Sounds great, but how much will it cost?